BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Whip of the Masters** `ACTIVE`

-Each time a friendly Hero model within 6" attempts a [Heroic Move], [Heroic March] or [Heroic Shoot], roll a D6.
-On a 4+, that action is free for that Hero.
+Whenever a friendly Hero model within 6" declares a [Heroic Move], [Heroic March] or [Heroic Shoot], roll a D6.
+On a 4+ the Hero does not spend the Might Point and the Heroic Action is free.

 </div>